South Dakota State visits Eaglestaff and North Dakota

 Grand Forks, North Dakota; Saturday, 2 p.m.
 EST

-BOTTOM LINE: North Dakota hosts South Dakota State after Treysen Eaglestaff scored 22 points in North Dakota’s 87-82 loss to the North Dakota State Bison.
+BOTTOM LINE: North Dakota faces South Dakota State after Treysen Eaglestaff scored 22 points in North Dakota’s 87-82 loss to the North Dakota State Bison.

 The Fightin’ Hawks are 5-5 on their home court.
-North Dakota has a 4-8 record in games decided by at least 10 points.
+North Dakota is ninth in college basketball with 12.8 offensive rebounds per game led by Amar Kuljuhovic averaging 3.1 offensive boards.

-The Jackrabbits are 6-2 in Summit League play.
-South Dakota State is third in the Summit League scoring 36.1 points per game in the paint led by Oscar Cluff averaging 11.3.
+The Jackrabbits have gone 6-2 against Summit League opponents.
+South Dakota State ranks second in the Summit League giving up 71.1 points while holding opponents to 40.9% shooting.

 North Dakota’s average of 8.3 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 9.0 per game South Dakota State allows.
-South Dakota State averages 79.6 points per game, 0.2 fewer than the 79.8 North Dakota allows to opponents.
+South Dakota State has shot at a 47.9% clip from the field this season, 0.1 percentage points less than the 48.0% shooting opponents of North Dakota have averaged.

-TOP PERFORMERS: Amar Kuljuhovic is averaging 10.6 points and 6.7 rebounds for the Fightin’ Hawks.
-Mier Panoam is averaging 17.5 points over the last 10 games.
+TOP PERFORMERS: Eaglestaff is averaging 18.2 points for the Fightin’ Hawks.
+Mier Panoam is averaging 17.5 points, 6.5 rebounds and 3.2 assists over the past 10 games.

 LAST 10 GAMES: Fightin’ Hawks: 4-6, averaging 84.0 points, 35.6 rebounds, 13.6 assists, 6.4 steals and 2.0 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 81.1 points per game.